 The perfect cruise to see the bay and enjoy the taste of fresh Maine Lobster.
 See the Harbor Seals basking on the ledges at Robinson’s Rocks and simply relax as HERON takes the bay in her stride.
-On our favorite point of sail, Enjoy a freshly prepared full service Lobster roll lunch.
-Hot tea or coffee and cookies top off the perfect trip.
+On our favorite point of sail, enjoy a freshly prepared full service Lobster roll lunch.
+Cookies top off the perfect trip.

 Welcome to the historic town of Rockport Maine.
 Take an afternoon sail aboard the Heron and enjoy an educational narrative.
 Learn about the history of the once busy industrial town.
 Rockport was won in a card game in Boston by Robert Thorndike in 1769 and separated from Camden after a dispute over replacing the collapsed Goose River bridge.